sh1970/openwrt-base/docker/README.md

 If unsure of compatibilty, write the **openwrt-initramfs image** instead of the sysupgrade image.
 As this does not write anything to the SPI NOR chip.

 Any issues, leave an issue on this git repo!

-### Build the openwrt image - image to flash to router

-You need to build the docker image first:

-    ./run-build.sh build-image

-Then start the openwrt build code process (minimal config):

-    ./run-build.sh start-min

-This will take a long time depending on your host compiling the code!

-Once finished, the image will be available in top level of the openwrt folder in - bin/targets/ramips/mt7621/